Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Related Work

-\paragraph{LLM-based program repair and code evolution} \citet{BouzeniaETAL25RepairAgent} presented RepairAgent, an autonomous LLM-based agent for program repair that invokes tools and validation. \citet{XieETAL25PReMM} proposed PReMM, an LLM-based repair technique for multi-method bugs, and \citet{ZhangETAL24PyDex,DeligiannisETAL25RustAssistant} studied LLM-driven repair for Python and Rust, respectively. \citet{WangETAL25DeprecatedAPI} analyzed deprecated API usage in LLM-based code completion and proposed lightweight mitigation strategies.
-Compared with prior program-repair work, our setting emphasized notebook-specific execution context (cells and state), a fixed modern environment, and \emph{score-aware} repair: a patch was only acceptable if it restored end-to-end execution and brought the \reproducedscore within the replication band of the reported \targetscore.
+\paragraph{LLM-based program repair and code evolution} \citet{BouzeniaETAL25RepairAgent} present RepairAgent, an autonomous LLM-based agent for program repair that invokes tools and validation. \citet{XieETAL25PReMM} propose PReMM, an LLM-based repair technique for multi-method bugs, and \citet{ZhangETAL24PyDex,DeligiannisETAL25RustAssistant} study LLM-driven repair for Python and Rust, respectively. \citet{WangETAL25DeprecatedAPI} analyze deprecated API usage in LLM-based code completion and propose lightweight mitigation strategies.
+Compared with prior program-repair work, our setting emphasizes notebook-specific execution context (cells and state), a fixed modern environment, and \emph{score-aware} repair: a patch is only acceptable if it restores end-to-end execution and brings the \reproducedscore within the \reproducible band of the reported \targetscore.